Thakur-aryan-singh/Pizza-Sales-Analysis-Using-SQL/README.md

-Pizza Sales Analysis – Application of SQL Skills (300 Words)
+# Pizza Sales Analysis – SQL

 In the Pizza Sales Analysis project, I applied my SQL skills to extract meaningful insights from a large and unstructured sales dataset.
 The primary goal was to understand customer purchasing patterns, identify top-selling products, and analyze peak order timings.
 I began by cleaning and organizing the raw data using SQL queries to remove inconsistencies, standardize date formats, and ensure data accuracy.
 This step was crucial as it helped establish a reliable foundation for further analysis.